 Violet S. Rush (Cherokee Nation citizen/Muscogee Creek) joined ACS in August 2019 as the Law Fellow for the organization’s Policy and Program department.
-To support the department, Violet assists in editing the organization’s Supreme Court Review and researches legal issues relevant to ACS’s mission and strategic vision.
+To support the department, Violet assited in editing the organization’s Supreme Court Review and researched legal issues relevant to ACS’s mission and strategic vision.

 Prior to joining ACS, Violet interned at the ACLU’s Program on Freedom of Religion and Belief and worked as an extern for the Tulsa County Public Defender’s Office, focusing on Indian Child Welfare cases.
 During her 1L summer, she interned for If/When/How: Lawyering for Reproductive Justice.